iNoles/vehicle-management/README.md

 # Vehicle Management System

-This project is a simple implementation of a Singleton pattern to manage a collection of vehicles.
-It includes a `VehicleManager` class for centralized vehicle management and a `Vehicle` class that encapsulates individual vehicle properties like name and type.
+This project implements a Singleton pattern to manage a collection of vehicles, using C++11 extensions for a clean and efficient design.
+It features a VehicleManager class for centralized management and a Vehicle class that encapsulates individual vehicle properties.

 ## Features